14 Things to Do in Port Macquarie When Staying with Ana Mandara

 8. The Beach House

-An iconic coastal venue and favourite local hangout, you can’t visit Port Macquarie and not enjoy a beverage and meal at The Beach House.
-With its contemporary menu and prime waterfront location, it’s the place to relax and unwind.
+An iconic coastal venue and favourite local hangout, you can’t visit Port Macquarie and not enjoy a beverage at The Beach House.
+With its prime waterfront location, it’s the place to relax and unwind.

 The Beach House, Port Macquarie.
 Image Credit: Destination NSW.